JMGstudios/DiscordStoatBridgeBot/README.md

 # Discord ↔ Stoat Bridge

-A lightweight bidirectional bridge that forwards messages between a Discord channel and a Stoat channel using webhooks and masquerades to preserve usernames and avatars on both sides.
+A lightweight bidirectional bridge that forwards messages between Discord and Stoat channels using webhooks and masquerade.

 ## How it works